dmbarbour/wikilon/docs/CommandLine.md

 * blocks for higher order operations `1 [2 mul] 53 repeat`
 * terse encoding of tuples, lists, sequences `{1,2,3}`

-Command Language for Awelon (claw) is a thin layer above AO bytecode.
-Claw semantics is a trivial expansion ultimately into bytecode.
-This expansion is reversible, such that we may later view and edit AO bytecode as claw code.
-Claw serves as an editable view or syntax for definitions in an AO dictionary.
+Command Language for Awelon (claw) is a syntactic sugar and editable view for AO.
+Claw semantics is a trivial expansion into AO bytecode, and this expansion is reversible, such that we may view and edit AO bytecode as claw code.

 Claw is simple, flexible, and extensible.
 Though intended primarily for command line interfaces, claw may be leveraged for conventional document interfaces and block-structured programming by recognizing sequences like `[cond] [body] while_do_`.
 Given a structure editor, claw might further be extended with interactive forms - sliders, color pickers, checkboxes, etc. - e.g. by recognizing sequences like `30 slider` or `255 0 0 rgbcolor`.